 The ultrasonic equipment for scaling the teeth produces a large amount of aerosol spray which poses a risk of cross infection to other work.
 We have a separate room solely for dentistry to maintain our sterile areas.
 Whenever extractions are performed we prescribe antibiotics to guard against the risk of infection.

 Signs of dental disease in pets

 We are happy to answer any questions you may have, as well as advising you on the recommended products or dental diets for your pet.
-Contact Cathcart & Winn Veterinary Clinic and Hospital in Farnham and Aldershot for a consultation.
+Contact Cathcart & Winn Veterinary Clinic and Hospital in Farnham for a consultation.